What is the Land Registry?

 Tip for article

 Tip: Maps.cz also allows you to easily search for a plot.
 Just enter your desired location, right-click on it.
 One of the links that will pop up is the information about the parcel in the land register.
-There are also a number of other sites and applications for consulting the cadastre, such as ikatastr, which offers a more user-friendly environment than the classic cadastre of the ČUZK.
-It exists both as a website and an application.
+There are also a number of other sites and applications for consulting the cadastre, such as ikatastr, which offers a more user-friendly environment than the classic cadastre of the Czech Land Register.
+It exists as a website and an application.
 An overview of cadastral offices is offered by ekatastr.cz.
 The Marushka application server is often used to publish and use GIS data in an online environment.

 A completely different view of the real estate map is offered by the various price maps dealing with the actual selling (not advertised) prices of real estate.
 These are paid services that keep track of properties sold and extract information from completed sales recorded by cadastral offices.
 However, the level of each service can vary considerably.